 (To stop the slideshow and expand the pictures, click on the current photograph below)

 August 22, 2023, Update – First-generation Chevrolet El Caminos do not come up for sale that often, and when they do, they usually are not cheap.
 With an asking price of $24,000, this mildly modified 1960 El Camino lasted only one week on Craigslist.
-We confirmed the seller of this “Classifind” deleted their listing, so we’re now able to call this one “SOLD!”
-While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.
+We confirmed the seller of this “Classifind” deleted their listing, so we can now call this one “SOLD!”

 Most people remember the second through fourth-generation Chevrolet El Caminos, produced from 1964 through 1987 on General Motors (“GM”) intermediate rear-wheel-drive chassis.
 However, many non-Chevy enthusiasts may not realize Chevrolet built the first generation El Camino based on the full-size “B” Body platform for the 1959 and 1960 model years.